denizCvrl/tutorial_website/content/tutorial/08_archetypes_part2/index.md

 - `Addins -> New Post`, subdirectory = publication, archetype = publication.

 Preconfigured front matter for publication lists more options.
 Open the `/archetypes/publication.md` file to see explanations of your options.
 Do you see the *featured* parameter?
-That's to be used in the featured widget, which you may remember from way back!
+That’s to be used in the featured widget, which you may remember from way back!

 ![](/img/22_publication.png)